-Of the responses received across the entirety of the State of Illinois, 128 municipalities paid \$7.76 million in insurance premiums to 494 PSEBA recipients in Reporting Year 2015.
+Of the responses received across the entirety of the State of Illinois, 118 municipalities paid \$8.14 million in insurance premiums to 494 PSEBA recipients in Reporting Year 2017.
 Insurance under PSEBA was first granted in 1997 when only a single municipality paid \$1,892 in premiums.

 Since the enactment of the PSEBA law, total premiums across all municipalities have grown exponentially.
 This exponential growth is explained by the confluence of both increasing premiums and increasing PSEBA headcount.
+However, a sudden drop in total premiums was seen in Reporting Year 2017.
+In part, this seems to reflect the effect of lack of data for the 2018 survey period from some municipalities that tend to have more recipients and pay higher PSEBA premiums.